dsccommunity/FSRMDsc/README.md

 * **ScheduleRunDuration**: The maximum number of hours the FSRM Classification can run for.
 Setting this to -1 will disable this.
 Optional.
 * **ScheduleTime**: A string containing the time of day the FSRM Classification should run at.
 Optional.

-### cFSRMClassificationProperty
+### xFSRMClassificationProperty
 * **Name**: The name of the FSRM Classification Property.
 Required.
 * **Type**: The type of the FSRM Classification Property.
 Values: { OrderedList | MultiChoice | SingleChoice | String | MultiString | Integer | YesNo | DateTime }.
 Required.
 * **DisplayName**: The display name for the FSRM Classification Property.
 If not specified the DisplayName will default to the same value as Name.
 Optional.
 * **Description**: The description for the FSRM Classification Property.
 Optional.
 * **Ensure**: Specifies whether the FSRM Classification Property should exist.
 Values: { Absent | Present }.
 Default: Present
 * **PossibleValue**: An array of possible values that this FSRM Classification Property can take on.
-These can also be configured via the cFSRMClassificationPropertValue resource.
+These can also be configured via the xFSRMClassificationPropertValue resource.
 Optional.
 * **Parameters**: An array of parameters in the format <name>=<value> that can be used by the File Classification Infrastructure.
 Optional.

-### cFSRMClassificationPropertyValue
+### xFSRMClassificationPropertyValue
 * **Name**: The FSRM Classification Property value Name.
 Required.
 * **PropertyName**: The name of the FSRM Classification Property the value applies to.
 Required.
 * **Ensure**: Specifies whether the FSRM Classification Property Value should exist.
 Values: { Absent | Present }.
 Default: Present
 * **Description**: The description for the FSRM Classification Property Value.
 Optional.

-### cFSRMClassificationRule
+### xFSRMClassificationRule
 * **Name**: The name of the FSRM Classification Rule.
 Required.
 * **Description**: The description for the FSRM Classification Rule.
 Optional.
 * **Ensure**: Specifies whether the FSRM Classification Rule should exist.
 Values: { Absent | Present }.
 Default: Present